-Everything we know about Scream 6 so far
+Everything we know about Scream 6: Cast, plot, release date and more

-(Pocket-lint) - Everyone's favourite slasher franchise has a new lease of life following the success of the 2022 "requel".
+Everyone's favourite slasher franchise has a new lease of life following the success of the 2022 "requel".
 While we had a massive eleven-year gap between the third and fourth entries in the series, as well as the fourth and fifth - we shouldn't have long to wait for the next film at all.

-The fifth Scream movie, simply called Scream, was released in January 2022 and, after a successful box-office run, the sixth movie was greenlit in February.
-It's early days and not much has been revealed about the upcoming movie yet, but we've rounded up everything we know so far - and we'll keep updating this page as we learn more.
+The fifth Scream movie, simply called Scream, was released in January 2022 and, after a successful box-office run, the sixth movie (stylised as Scream VI) was greenlit in February.
+Here's everything we know so far - and we'll keep updating this page as we learn more.

 Scream 6 cast